Pseudo Constants

 Pseudo Constant TIME

-In a DO or REPEAT n loop TIME is the time in seconds since the start of the loop.
+In a DO or REPEAT n loop TIME returns the time in seconds since the start of the loop.

-In loops with large numbers of passes (Hypatia's maximum is 10 million) you can use TIME to measure and optimize the time a script needs, to display status messages at given intervals, or to end a loop after a specified amount of time has elapsed.
+When your script is meant to run in a loop with a large number of passes (Hypatia's maximum is 10 million) TIME can help you to optimize its speed.
+You can also use TIME to display status messages at given time intervals, or to end a loop after a specified amount of time has elapsed.

 Even though TIME is not a variable, in a loop you can display its current value with SHOW TIME.

-Home, Up: Operators and Constants, Prev: Constants, Next: Pseudo Operators
+Home, Up: Operators and Constants, Prev: Constants, Next Chapter: Numbers